ThePJB/buildy-guy/README.md

 Lesson
 ----
-SOLVED - one of the missing entity problems, was from not updating the rng and so overwriting it lol
+SOLVED - one of the missing entity problems, was from not updating the rng and so overwriting it lol. careful with that

 Bug
 ----
-Sometimes entities dont show up still
 Still the odd bad case aabb collision